WHOIGit/ifcb-sync/README.md

 ### Metadata modification

-To change metadata, users should open the CSV with a spreadsheet application.
+To change metadata, users should open the CSV downloaded through 'Export Metadata' with a spreadsheet application.

-Fields in columns `pid`, `ifcb`, and `n_images` are fixed and will not be modified in the IFCB dashboard database if altered.

 Fields in columns `sample_time`, `ml_analyzed`, `latitude`, `longitude`,	`depth`,	`cruise`, `cast`,	`niskin`,	`sample_type`,	`tag1`, `comment_summary`, and `skip` may be changed.
 Acceptable entries for these fields are as follows: